-After a few years working in retail and making textile pieces on the side, I realised I wanted to focus more time on creative work and less on retail.
-Although my passion had always been in textiles and sewing, the element that I was actually enjoying the most of my little side-business was designing the retro repeat patterns for my fabrics.
-As I enjoyed this a lot more than the sewing, I decided to look further into digital arts which lead me to Graphic Design.
+After a few years of working in retail and making textile pieces on the side, I realised I wanted to focus more time on creative work and less on retail.
+Although my passion had always been in textiles and sewing, the element that I was actually enjoying the most in my little side business was designing the retro repeat patterns for my fabrics.
+As I enjoyed this a lot more than sewing, I decided to look further into digital arts which lead me to Graphic Design.

 In less than 2 years I have completed the Beginners Graphic Design Diploma Level 1, Advanced Graphic Design Diploma Level 3 and am currently studying Visual Communication Speciality Level 4.
 During my time studying, I have also started working part time as an in-house Graphic Designer for a local independent business, as well as taking on a few freelance projects along the way.